May 17, 2025 — 13 minute read

 What Is a Pending Sale?

-The sale of a home is “pending” after an offer has been accepted and before the sale has closed.
 You might also hear terms like “under contract” (meaning the house sale’s contract is in process) or “closing period” (referring to the weeks between an offer and the finished sale).
+These all describe the same thing: the home is in that crucial in-between stage where paperwork is being processed, inspections are happening, and financing is being finalized.

 Contingencies are meant to protect both the buyer and the seller.
 For example, a buyer could include a home inspection contingency, which allows them to exit the contract if an inspection finds major damage to the home.
 On the other hand, a seller might include a kick-out clause, which allows them to find a better buyer if the original one is waiting to sell their own home.
 While these contingencies are designed to help both parties, they can also cause a pending sale to fall through.